procf/colloids-setup/05-Analysis-Guide.md

 ## Types of Analysis

+For qualitative analysis of a simulation we always view the GSD file in VMD to visualy inspect the results.

-The primary way to collect data in a HOOMD-blue simulation is to save data to the GSD file.
+The primary way to collect quantitative data from a HOOMD-blue simulation is to save data to the GSD file.

 Generally the best practice is to a run a simulation and then, after the simulation is completed, extract specific data from the GSD file as needed.
 This is the method we will discuss here.
 It is also possible to output data to a table as you run the simulation, and to save that table to a file (as explained in the [HOOMD-blue documentation](https://hoomd-blue.readthedocs.io/en/latest/tutorial/02-Logging/04-Writing-Formatted-Output.html)).

-We usually work with GSD files in one of three ways:
+We usually work with the data in a GSD file in one of three ways:
 1. For basic analyses (such as confirming that a simulation has run correctly), we usually use a python script to extract data from the GSD file and then plot it with [Matplotlib](https://matplotlib.org/).
 2. For more intensive analyses (such as calculating average contact number, mean squared displacement, pair correlation function, etc.), we usually use a Fortran module to efficiently calculate these values from the GSD data.
 The Fortran module is run from a Python script using f2py.
 3. For more plotting options and more efficient statistical analysis, members of our group have also developed a variety of analysis processes in the [R](https://www.r-project.org/) programming language.